 Low carbohydrate diets have primarily been used in the treatment of diabetes prior to the discovery of insulin (10).
-Low carbohydrate/high fat diets have also been used in the early 1900s as a pediatric anti-epileptic therapy (11) and after many decades with development in variety food products and bad eating pattern, obesity become problematic and the percentage of people who are overweight and obese have increased tremendously over the last 30 years.
-It has become a worldwide epidemic in the United States, it has been popularized as a weight loss method by Robert C Atkins in the 1970s (12).
-Because a low -carbohydrate diet has effective role in weight loss and in reduction of cardiovascular risk factors (13).
-Now popularized the low- carbohydrate, high -protein diet that bears his name.
-Atkins diet (14) and carbohydrate restriction continues to be of importance as a method for weight reduction and treatment for disease such as diabetes and cardiovascular disease (15).
+Low carbohydrate/high fat diets have also been used in the early 1900s as a pediatric anti-epileptic therapy (11) After many decades of development in variety of food products and bad eating pattern, obesity become problematic and the percentage of people who are overweight and obese have increased tremendously.
+Obesity becomes a worldwide epidemic Low -carbohydrate diet has effective role in weight loss and in reduction of cardiovascular risk factors (13).
+The low- carbohydrate, high -protein diet that bears his name "Atkins diet" (14) (15).
 This diet that are low in carbohydrate, high in protein diets are one of the most popular alternative weight loss approaches.
 These diets derive a large proportion of energy intake from protein and fat (16).
-Low carbohydrate diet less than 130 g/d or less than 26% of a nominal 2000 Kcal/d diet is the American Diabetes Association definition which seems appropriate (17).
+Low carbohydrate diet less than 130 gram/day or less than 26% of a nominal 2000 Kcal/day diet is the American Diabetes Association definition which seems appropriate (17).
 Carbohydrate restriction is not well defined.
 Anything less than 50% of the diet is considered by some to be a low carbohydrate diet from this perspective (17).
 The definition of low-carbohydrate diets is even more widespread, because it depends on the definition given by the author(s) of the diet.
-Some of the diets known to be low in carbohydrate are the Atkins diet, protein power, the south Beach Diet, and the Zone diet (18); but when the patient stay for long term on low carbohydrate diet appear to have some adverse effects.
-A low carbohydrate diet although common short-term side-effects often cited include constipation, fatigue, halitosis, headache, thirst, polyuria and nausea (19) muscle cramps Headache, diarrhea general weakness and rash (12) . one subject on the low-carbohydrate diet was hospitalized With chest pain, which was ultimately determined to be unrelated to myocardial ischemia.
-One subject on the low-carbohydrate diet died from complications of hyperosmolar coma, which was thought to be due to poor compliance with drug therapy for diabetes (20).
+Some of the diets known to be low in carbohydrate are the Atkins diet, protein powder, the south Beach Diet, and the Zone diet.
+(18) However, Low carbohydrate diets appear to have some adverse effects.
+A low carbohydrate diet has common short-term sideeffects such as constipation, fatigue, halitosis, headache, thirst, polyuria and nausea (19) muscle cramps Headache, diarrhea general weakness and rash, chest pain, and hyperosmolar coma (12).

-The disadvantages of low carbohydrate diet

-Increased fat intake and consequently cholesterol levels Accelerate progression of pre-existing kidney disease.
-Increased urinary calcium excretion May increase fluid requirements May displace other valuable foods (e.g. fruits& vegetables) from diet (16).
+Long term disadvantages of low carbohydrate diet include increased fat intake and consequently cholesterol level; accelerate progression of pre-existing kidney disease, increased urinary calcium excretion (16).